Rebekah Weatherspoon: Career

 Weatherspoon previously worked at Disney and was asked by an executive to read Twilight due to the buzz around it.
 She then began to read fan fiction based on the book, as well as romance novels.
 Weatherspoon wrote her own fanfic in digital fandom communities and received positive feedback.
-Her debut, Better Off Red, was published in 2011.
+Her debut novel, Better Off Red, was sold un-agented to Bold Strokes Books after about three months of querying and published in 2011.
 She published a trilogy called FIT featuring a BDSM story line under Bold Strokes Books in 2014.

 Weatherspoon has self-published and released her work through traditional publishers.
 She is known for featuring Black women protagonists in her books, many who are LGBTQ or plus-size.
 Her books often combine romance and erotica.

 In 2015, Weatherspoon was influenced by the We Need Diverse Books and #WeNeedDiverseRomance campaigns to found the website WOC in Romance.
 The site shares information about romance novels written by women of color and those who are non-binary and gender fluid.

 On February 25, 2020, she published the debut novel in the Cowboys of California series, a Cowboy to Remember, a Western romance and a remake of Sleeping Beauty.
 It received a starred review from Publishers Weekly.
 Kirkus Reviews described the book: "an amnesia plot done right and a fantastic heroine mark a strong series debut."
-Maureen Lee Lenker wrote in a review for EW, "most refreshingly, her cowboys don’t fall prey to any of the traps of toxic masculinity that can overwhelm the sub-genre.
+Maureen Lee Lenker wrote in a review for EW, "most refreshingly, her cowboys don't fall prey to any of the traps of toxic masculinity that can overwhelm the sub-genre.
 Instead, it engages only with the positive aspects – the boot-knocking inherent sexiness of cowboys; the hard work of maintaining a ranch; and the natural ethos of family and community."
 A television series adaptation is in development by Valerie C. Woods' MVC Productions.

 In February 2021, Weatherspoon's upcoming YA romance novel Her Good Side was acquired by Razorbill.
-It is scheduled for release in fall 2022.
+It was published in May 2023.

 Personal life

-Weatherspoon resides in southern California.
+Weatherspoon lives in Exeter, New Hampshire; she previously lived in southern California.
 She has identified as queer and pansexual.